 When experiencing flow, concentration becomes so laser-focused that everything else seems to disappear and perception of time is altered.

 The incessant voice in our head also quiets down when experiencing flow.
-Research shows that the prefrontal cortex, the area of the brain responsible for cognitive processes such as self-reflection and self-consciousness, shows less activation during states of flow.
-The result his a heightened level of performance and creativity.
+Research shows that the prefrontal cortex, the area of the brain responsible for cognitive processes such as self-reflection and self-consciousness, shows less activation during states of flow (Dietrich, 2003).
+The result is a heightened level of performance and creativity.

 As humans, we are hardwired to connect with others.
 We have a need for connection, love, and physical and emotional proximity to others.